-I have been feeling that those championing the cause of social justice are well intentioned but are doing one of two things: they are “throwing the baby out with the bathwater”—which means “to lose valuable ideas or things in your attempt to get rid of what is not wanted” (Cambridge Dictionary) OR as expressed in the book by Amy Tan, Saving Fish From Drowning, “that even what seems noble has severe and devastating consequences.”
+I have been feeling that those championing the cause of many of the social justice movements are well intentioned but are doing one of two things: they are “throwing the baby out with the bathwater”—which means “to lose valuable ideas or things in your attempt to get rid of what is not wanted” (Cambridge Dictionary) OR as expressed in the book by Amy Tan, Saving Fish From Drowning, “that even what seems noble has severe and devastating consequences.”
 She writes,

 A pious man explained to his followers: “It is evil to take lives and noble to save them.
 Each day I pledge to save a hundred lives.
 I drop my net in the lake and scoop out a hundred fishes.
 I place the fishes on the bank, where they flop and twirl.
 ‘Don’t be scared,’ I tell those fishes.
 ‘I am saving you from drowning.’
 Soon enough, the fishes grow calm and lie still.
 Yet, sad to say, I am always too late.
 The fishes expire.
 And because it is evil to waste anything, I take those dead fishes to market and I sell them for a good price.
 With the money I receive, I buy more nets so I can save more fishes.”

 C.S.
 Lewis sums this up well for me in how I have been thinking and contemplating about the social justice movement and what seems like “cancel culture” is really after.
 He states, “Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive.”

 In an attempt to rid our country and ourselves of the shame of the past and present we are forfeiting our very freedoms; this in itself is creating something shame worthy.
 Shame cannot heal shame which I believe is at the root of the hypocrisy and our “whataboutism” we see and are experiencing.
 We have moved away from relativism—your truth is your truth—to a culture of shame, blame and victimization.